-Family histories and genealogies are in general filled with names, dates, and places, especially for births, deaths, marriages, and divorces.
-They also include lots and lots of relatives, in-laws, cousins, godparents, ministers, doctors, neighbors, people who make the story hold together.
-In a genealogy, the author is going to have much more information about her branch and the branches closest to her than other farther removed, more distantly connected relatives.
+Family histories and genealogies are filled with names, dates, and places, especially for births, deaths, marriages, and divorces.
+They also include lots and lots of relatives, in-laws, cousins, godparents, ministers, doctors, neighbors, people who hold the story together.
+In a genealogy, the author is going to have much more information about her branch and the branches closest to her than other, farther removed, more distantly connected relatives.
 It’s natural.
-So how do you keep the whole from becoming lopsided?
+How do you keep the whole from becoming lopsided?

-So back to the original question, what to put in and what to leave out.
+Back to the original question, what to put in and what to leave out?
 I include the spouses of cousins, but not a ton of detail about their lives.
-So unless you read the footnotes, you might not realize that my mom’s cousin-in-law Jimmy Baker, also known as James Gilbert Baker, was a well known physicist, astronomer and designer of optical lenses.
+Only in the footnotes of my Breitenstein book, would you find my mom’s cousin-in-law Jimmy Baker, professionally known as James Gilbert Baker, was a well known physicist, astronomer and designer of optical lenses.
 Check him out on Wikipedia.
-I am proud of him even though we don’t share any DNA, and I was glad to have known him.
+I am proud of him, even though we don’t share any DNA, and I was glad to have known him.
 He was a good man.

 - Don’t hurt anyone’s feelings, if you can avoid it.